 Merchant accounts have two ‘buckets’ of fees you need to think about: transaction fees and other charges.
 Here’s a quick breakdown of both.

 - Transaction fees: Transaction fees normally form the bulk of your bill.
 It’s the fee charged by your merchant account provider on each transaction you receive.
 For example, it might charge 0.3% for debit card transactions and 0.9% for credit card transactions.
-Manually comparing transaction fees is difficult as providers will name card types different.
+Manually comparing transaction fees is difficult as providers will name card issuers different.
 (For example, Europay, Mastercard and Visa are some times abbreviated to EMV.)
 Other providers will combine fees into ‘standard’ and ‘premium rates’.
 Few actually break down your fees each different components.

 - Other charges: Other charges covers everything that isn’t a transaction fee.
 This includes things like your terminal hire, PCI compliance fees, authorisation charges, minimum monthly fee, set up charges and so on.
 While there are a lot of charges included in this bucket, the total is typically far less than your transaction fees.